Master's of Science in Library and Information Science

 Letter grades are given to students taking courses for credit unless these courses are graded "pass-fail."
 The quality of a student's performance in a particular course, including such factors as ability to meet deadlines and participation in class discussion, is the only basis for a grade.
 Faculty will provide feedback to students evaluating the performance on which a grade is based.

 Students are cautioned that any grade below a full B (3.0) is considered marginal in Library and Information Science programs, and grades of C are viewed with grave concern.
 One failing grade or two C grades may result in dismissal.
 Students receiving low grades should consult with instructors and advisers immediately about ways of improving their academic performance.

-Students in Library and Information Science are expected to be aware of and adhere to the information in the General Section of the Graduate Announcements on Grades and Grade Reports (including Incompletes, Unethical Practices, Academic Honesty, Change of Grade, Dismissal) and Change of Enrollment (including academic leave, change of course, withdrawal from a course and withdrawal from the university).
+Students in Library and Information Science are expected to be aware of, and adhere to, the university policies on grades and academic standing (including Incompletes, Unethical Practices, Academic Honesty, Change of Grade, Dismissal) and Change of Enrollment (including academic leave, change of course, withdrawal from a course and withdrawal from the university).

 Candidates for the MSLIS degree must pass a comprehensive examination.
 Students may not register for this examination earlier than the final semester of coursework.
 Registration for the examination requires a minimum GPA (Grade Point Average) of 3.0 for courses taken in Library and Information Science, with no provisional reports of incomplete (I) remaining on the student's record.
 Comprehensive examination briefings and an explanation of procedures are held each semester.

-The school sends written notification to students informing them of the results of the comprehensive examination.
-Those who fail must retake the entire examination in a subsequent term.
+Any student who fails the exam may retake it in a subsequent term.
 Candidates who fail a second time are no longer eligible to receive a master's degree.

-The comprehensive examination tests a common knowledge base that will qualify the candidate to perform professionally and provide a foundation for the individual to acquire greater expertise as needed.
-Questions from former semesters and more details are available on the school's Comprehensive Exams webpage.
+The comprehensive examination tests a common knowledge base that will qualify the candidate to perform professionally and provides a foundation for the individual to acquire greater expertise as needed.
+Questions from former semesters and more details are available on the comprehensive exam web page.